 alpha the scalar α .

-Scope: global

-Type: required

-Intent: in.
+Scope: globalType: required Intent: in.
+Specified as: a number of the data type indicated in Table 11. a the local portion of the sparse matrix A. Scope: local beta the scalar β .
+Scope: global Type: required Intent: in.
 Specified as: a number of the data type indicated in Table 11.

-a the local portion of the sparse matrix A .

-Scope: local

-Type: required

-Intent: in.

-Specified as: a structured data of type psb_spmat_type.

-\mathbf{x} the local portion of global dense matrix x.
+Type: required Intent: in.
+Specified as: a structured data of type psb_spmat_type. \mathbf{x} the local portion of global dense matrix x.

 Scope: local Type: required Intent: in.
 Specified as: a rank one or two array containing numbers of type specified in Table 11.
 The rank of x must be the same of y.